yjg30737/pyqt-transparent-centralwidget-window/README.md

 This is a combination of <a href="https://github.com/yjg30737/pyqt-transparent-window.git">pyqt-transparent-window</a> and <a href="https://github.com/yjg30737/pyqt-custom-titlebar-window.git">pyqt-custom-titlebar-window</a>.

 I have to say, the code of <b>pyqt-transparent-centralwidget-window, pyqt-transparent-window, pyqt-custom-titlebar-window</b> are kinda similar.
-So i tried to reduce the redundancy, but so far that attempt is fruitless.
+So i tried to reduce the redundancy, but that attempt is fruitless so far.
 I can do it if i want to but i think that will make the module hard to be maintained or improved.

 ## Requirements
 PyQt5 >= 5.15